wallarm/product-documentation/docs/latest/quickstart.md

 Once an account is registered and confirmed, it is automatically assigned with **Free tier** or **Free trial** depending on the Wallarm Cloud being used:

-* In the US Cloud, Free tier lets you explore the power of Wallarm API Security for free on 500 thousand monthly requests.
+* In the US Cloud, Free tier allows you to explore the power of Wallarm API Security for free on 500 thousand monthly requests.
 * In the EU Cloud, there is a trial period allowing you to explore Wallarm API Security for free for 14 days.

 As for the US cloud, there is the option to explore Wallarm even before deploying any components to your environment - [Playground](#deploy-the-wallarm-filtering-node).